 Autistic Children are Constantly in Bloom.

 My eldest quite literally saved my heart by coming into this world and transformed me as a human being as do most children.
 He however, had a special gift that took years to recognize, and that was Asperger’s.
 We knew he was a genius, wise beyond his years and an old soul with a young, wondrous mind, but many of the social cues were off and we could not quite put our finger on what it was.
 As he grew older the behaviors looked odder.
-He was interested almost intently on only certain things and exhibited behaviors as what we now recognize to have been stimming and OCD, looked a lot like a person living on the wrong planet.
+He was interested almost intently on only certain things and exhibited behaviors as what we now recognize to have been stimming and OCD.
+He looked a lot like a person living on the wrong planet.

-For eight years we tried to have another child when finally our Zachariah came along.
+For several years we tried to have another child when finally our Zachariah came along.
 Only then did we realize how long a journey we would have.
 We believe Zach was born Autistic, there was no major transformation, just a baby who did not make eye contact, no real human touch seemed to comfort him and sounds, colors or pictures set him off into a terrified tail spin.
 He could not speak and would not speak more than a few words until nearly third grade.
 God was showing me what I was made of.

-Now with a lot of early intervention, (I am always happy to share my experiences if you would like to contact me personally) both of my boys have come a very long way and are passionate, empathetic, talented, funny, charming and well mannered young men.
-Though they have many challenges ahead of them, they are an inspiration to everyone around them as they persevere without complaints.
+Now with a lot of early intervention, (I am always happy to share my experiences if you would like to contact me personally) both of my boys have come a very long way and are passionate, empathetic, talented, funny, charming and compassionate, intelligent and well mannered young men.
+Though they have lived through, and will have many challenges ahead of them, they are an inspiration to everyone around them as they persevere without complaints.

 In honor of “Autism Awareness Month”, we plant blue flowers every year.
 This year will be Bluebonnets and blue Larkspur.
 We install a blue light bulb in the light in our window and firmly plant a sign in our yard proudly stating the occasion.
-We also have a party night on Autism Awareness Day to celebrate our differences.
+We also have a party night on Autism World Awareness Day (April 2nd) to celebrate our differences.

 Now go get your garden on, (whatever the reason)